Nuka-Rishitha/2022Spring_Finals/README.md

 "ALL countries with a trade deficit for past 10 years in a row have a direct effect on their GDP."

+As proven with the help of multiple bar charts and line charts in hypothesis 1, we can say that even though India is in a trade deficit with China over several years, it’s GDP seems to not be affected by this factor and there could be other factors involved.
+This example was of a granular level specific to only one country, China.
+What we wanted to find further is if a long-term trade deficit affects most, if not all countries’ GDP negatively.

 <img src= "https://securecdn.pymnts.com/wp-content/uploads/2020/04/gdp-decline-q1.jpg" height = "400" width="550"/>

 This hypothesis is an expansion of hypothesis 1 and dives further into proving whether trade deficit in ALL countries impacts it's GDP.

-Conclusion:
+Conclusion: We performed EDA on the dataset to clean it and found out that 2 countries, India and the United States have been in trade deficit for almost all the years.
+As shown below, in India’s case we can see that there was an increase in the net trade from 2019-2020 whereas for the United states, there were many fluctuations.

 <img src= "https://github.com/Nuka-Rishitha/2022Spring_Finals/blob/main/Screenshots/hyp2.1.PNG" height = "500" width="800"/>

+It is clear by looking at the line graphs below,that even though there was an increase in India’s net trade from 2019-2020, there was a significant dip in it’s GDP.
+The United States also had fluctuations in the net trade but we see a steady increase in its GDP.
+Hence, we can say that there is no direct relation with a countries’ net trade and GDP.
+Hence, we reject the hypothesis.

 <div class="container">
 <img src= "https://github.com/Nuka-Rishitha/2022Spring_Finals/blob/main/Screenshots/hyp2.2.PNG" height = "300" width="400"/>